saad9863/saad9863/README.md

 🌟 Beyond coding, I served as an event manager at ACM Student GIKI Chapter, organizing and overseeing impactful events looking for more.

-🔗 Let's connect and collaborate on LinkedIn (https://www.linkedin.com/in/khanmohammedsaad/).
+🔗 Let's connect and collaborate on LinkedIn (https://www.linkedin.com/in/khanmohammedsaad/) and you may contact me through my email (khanmohammedsaad@hotmail.com).
 Explore my coding journey on GitHub.
 Happy coding! 🖥️✨